Beyond Healing

 The horizon effect

 An individual's awareness will always find what needs healing.
 Each resolution reveals another layer.
 Each healing opens new material.
-The generates infinite things to process because it fundamentally looks for problems.
+This generates infinite things to process because it fundamentally looks for problems.
 In a way - the entire human consciousness can be perceived through the self - so every wound, every insecurity, every part "damaged" can be discovered if it is sought.
 The healing paradigm can become endless by its own design.

 The wholeness toward which someone reaches - keeps receding because the instrument used to measure wholeness keeps finding new defects.